 What about fortified wines?

 Fortified wines can have 150 grams per litre, which means that if you choose to drink Port or Sherry, you can ingest a high 15 percent of residual sugar and you should avoid it as well.
+(To learn more about this type of wine and to understand what is fortified wine, browse our blog for more details about this topic.)

 What about semi-dry wines?